As an incoming first-year/someone interested in joining the acappella scene this coming fall, you surely have questions.

 What is the senior concert?

 Every group has a senior concert at the end of the year to celebrate their seniors.
 It is usually when each senior gets a chance to sing a solo of their choice, and the other group members may say some words about them.
 Overall, a very emotional time, as it is possibly the last time the seniors will be singing with the group.
 Some groups publicize it, and some groups choose to keep it invitation-only.
-Last year (Spring 2015), BOKA invited everyone.
+Usually BOKA’s senior concert is open to everyone.

 What’s the deal with the colors?

 Each group has a different “dress code” for performances in order to distinguish themselves.
 BOKA wears jewel-tones because we’re awesome.
-A member may wear a solid colored dress or a white shirt with solid colored pants.
+A member may wear a solid colored dress/jumpsuit or a white shirt with solid colored pants.
 This differentiates us from Ursus Verses, who wears black and white.
-The all-female group, Miscellania, wears black dresses.
+Miscellania, an all-female group, wears black dresses.
+Bear Tones, a treble-voice group, usually wears blue and black.
 The two male groups, Meddiebempsters and Longfellows, both wear very uniform suit jackets with ties, but the Meddies wear navy jackets with polar-bear ties and the Longfellows wear black.
-On occasion groups deviate from this dress code (usually during the winter concert, we wear ugly Christmas sweaters, jeans and Bean boots), but it’s what you would normally see.
+On occasion groups deviate from this dress code (usually during the winter concert, we wear ugly Christmas sweaters, jeans and Bean boots, and sometimes we do Canadian tuxedos), but it’s what you would normally see.

 Where do you rehearse?